digitallinguistics/digitallinguistics.github.io/CONTRIBUTING.md

 * Code using the latest syntax, but compile your code with [Babel][1], using the `env` preset to target the latest two versions of Chrome, Edge, Firefox, iOS Safari, and desktop Safari.
 Use polyfills for Web APIs (such as `Fetch`) that are not supported in the latest version of those browsers.
 This allows you to write your code in a convenient manner, but ensure that it still runs on all modern browsers.

+* If a CSS property is not supported by the latest versions of Chrome, Edge, Firefox, iOS Safari, and desktop Safari, include an appropriate fallback.

 * Document your code using [JSDoc][3], even if you aren't producing live documentation for the code.

 * Developer-facing documentation should include [self-documenting code][10], [JSDoc-style comments][6], and documentation of build processes or other important information in [markdown][11] files.